-The Mayo Clinic goes on to say that the lowest part of a spinal cord that remains undamaged after injuries or crashes is considered the neurological level of an injury.
+The lowest part of a spinal cord that remains undamaged after injuries or crashes is considered the neurological level of an injury.
 The severity, or the “completeness,” is classified as one of the following:

-A car accident victim who suffers a lower back injury can collect damages from insurance companies.
-Some of these damages are:
+A car accident victim with lower back injuries can collect damages from insurance companies.
+Some of these damages cover:

-Laws are very specific about how to prove negligence in an injury case.
+Our attorneys understand how to prove negligence in an injury case under Alabama law.
 To prove negligence, you must prove four elements:

 A plaintiff will need to prove these to have a successful claim.
-In a personal injury case, “negligence” refers to one party’s careless or reckless behavior that resulted in harm to another party.
-That means the careless person is legally liable for the injuries suffered by the other person.
+In a personal injury case, “negligence” refers to one party’s careless or reckless behavior that harmed another.
+That means the careless person is legally liable for the injuries the other person suffers.
 Most legal disputes use this method in personal injury cases for assessing and determining fault.